PhilipEHausner/python_heideltime/README.md

 chmod +x install_heideltime_standalone.sh
 ./install_heideltime_standalone.sh
 ```
+If your operating system is Mac OSX, you need to download the appropriate treetagger for your osx.
+Replace the line 15 in ```install_heideltime_standalone.sh``` with ```wget --no-verbose https://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/data/tree-tagger-MacOSX-3.2.2.tar.gz```.
+You then need to manually give the path to the treetagger in ```config.props``` for the HeidelTime-standalone installation.

 Do not move the files after installation, HeidelTime requires absolute paths in its config files!

 If you do not want to use this script, you need to install HeidelTime-standalone yourself.
 Additionally, it is necessary to specify the installation directory of HeidelTime-standalone in the config_Heideltime.py.
-Please notice that the path to Heideltime-standalone has to specified as a string object.
+Please notice that the path to HeidelTime-standalone has to specified as a string object.

 For system wide usage a setup.py is provided that installs python_heideltime as a package.
 It can be used for installation by:
 ```
 python3 -m pip install .
 ```

 When using Python_HeidelTime, please cite also HeidelTime itself as stated on their [project page](https://github.com/HeidelTime/heideltime).